Lusaka Travel Information

-Zambia's culture is largely patriarchal, however white visitors tend to be given more respect regardless of gender.
+Zambia's culture is largely patriarchal; however, white visitors tend to be treated respectfully regardless of gender.
 Zambians are curious, and visitors should not be offended by stares and questions.
 Women should refrain from wearing short skirts and low-cut tops, and beachwear should be worn only on the beach; even when dressed conservatively women may find the stares from locals disconcerting.
 The Western practise of 'getting to the point' is not practised in Zambian culture, and it is polite to say hello and exchange pleasantries before asking a question or requesting assistance.
 Shaking hands is a common greeting, and many Zambians will continue to hold hands throughout the conversation.
 It is traditional to eat with the right hand, and utensils are not used in many areas.

 According to the World Bank, doing business in Zambia is less difficult than in many other African countries, but it is a very poor country and the lack of infrastructure can be a challenge.
 Bribery and corruption can also be a problem.
-Business meetings are formal but seldom punctual; a suit and tie are appropriate attire.
+Business meetings are formal but seldom punctual; a suit and tie are appropriate attire despite the heat.
 Office hours in Zambia are 8am to 5pm Monday to Friday, with a one hour lunch break between 1pm and 2pm; however, in practice workers often arrive late or leave early making these office hours a mere guideline.

 Travellers to Zambia over 18 years do not have to pay duty on the following items: 400 cigarettes or 500g tobacco or 500g of cigars; 1.5 litres of spirits, 2.5 litres of wine and 2.5 litres of beer, and goods to the value of US$ 1,000.
 Prohibited items include narcotics, pornography and explosive materials, and restrictions are applied to live animals, medication and hunting weapons.

 Become our Lusaka Travel Expert